 Careers learning helps young people develop the knowledge, understanding and skills they need to make successful choices and manage transitions in learning and work.

 Here at Putteridge every effort is made to enable young people to learn about careers and the world of work so that they can manage their own development and make life choices and decisions that will benefit their own wellbeing and contribute to the wellbeing of others.
+The careers programme is evaluated annually to ensure that we continue to develop the education, information and guidance which is offered to our students.

 For more information about careers or work related learning, please contact Mr K Callard, on 01582 415791 extention 303 or e-mail email@example.com